keptn-contrib/dynatrace-service/documentation/slis-via-dashboard.md

 ### Examples
 * **Informational SLO**

-  To simply retrieve the value of an SLI purely for informational purpose, giving the tile a title is sufficient.
+  To retrieve the value of an SLI purely for informational purposes, giving the tile a title is sufficient.
 As it does not include a pass criterion it will not be included in an evaluation.
-For example, the title `Av Response Time (Info)`:
+For example, the title `Av Response Time (Info)`

   ![Example of an informational SLO](images/tile-example-infomational.png "Example of an informational SLO")